enzo-project/enzo-dev/doc/manual/source/developer_guide/ModificationIntro.rst

 How To Use Branching
 --------------------

-[This should be updated to refer to Git, not Mercurial]

 .. warning:: In most cases, you do *not* need to make a new named branch!
 Do so with care, as it lives forever.